mtthwborg/2023_Borg_HW/README.md

   * *Fractions.csv*.
 This includes the proportion of the outcome attributable to heatwaves across the study period.
   * *Numbers.csv*.
 This includes the number of outcome values attributable to heatwaves across the study period.
   * *Numbers per year.csv*.
 This includes the number of outcome values attributable to heatwaves per year.
   * *City level*.
 This is a folder including overall cumulative exposure-response graphs for each city.
 Graphs wtih a "z" in front of their names include histograms representing the spread of Excess Heat Factor values.
-The "City vs BLUP" graph showcases the city-level curves before meta-analysis and after being refitted with their best linear unbiased predictors (BLUPs).
+The "City vs BLUP" graph showcases the city-level curves before meta-analysis and after being refitted with their BLUPs.

 ## Projections
 A folder will be created to store results.
 The files generated within this folder are: